Eric Adams: New York State Senate (2007–2013)

 In 2006, Adams ran for the New York State Senate.
 He was elected and served four terms until 2013, when he was elected Brooklyn Borough President.
 He represented the 20th Senate District, which includes parts of the Brooklyn neighborhoods of Brownsville, Crown Heights, East Flatbush, Park Slope, Prospect Heights, and Sunset Park.

-Adams was known for being a rabble rouser in the State Senate, who could capture the attention of the media.
-He would often flaunt his convertible BMW, and he placed billboards around parts of Brooklyn bemoaning pants sagging.
+He placed billboards around parts of Brooklyn bemoaning pants sagging.
 He also published an instructional video to teach parents how to search their child's room for contraband.
-In the demonstration, Adams finds a crack pipe in a backpack, bullets behind a picture frame and marijuana secreted inside of a doll.
-As a freshman state senator, he joined other legislators requesting a pay raise for New York's lawmakers, who had not received a raise since 1999.
+In the demonstration, Adams finds a crack pipe in a backpack, bullets behind a picture frame, and marijuana secreted inside of a doll.
+As a freshman state senator in 2007, he joined other legislators requesting a pay raise for New York's lawmakers, who had not received a raise since 1999.
 At the time, they ranked third-highest in pay among state lawmakers in the United States.
-During his speech on the floor supporting a pay raise for legislators, he lamented "show me the money."
+During his speech on the floor supporting a pay raise for legislators, he said, "Show me the money."

 In 2009, two New York State Senate Democrats aligned with Republicans, creating a standoff over who would be the Senate's next leader.
-It was Adams who worked to foster a compromise to nominate John L. Sampson as the Minority Leader of the New York State Senate.
-That same year, Adams was one of the 24 state senators to vote in favor of marriage equality in New York State.
+Adams worked to foster a compromise to nominate John L. Sampson as the Minority Leader of the New York State Senate.
+That same year, Adams was one of 24 state senators to vote in favor of marriage equality in New York State.
 He spoke in support of the freedom to marry during the debate before the vote.
-When the bill failed to become law, he again voted to legalize same-sex marriage in New York in 2011.
+After the bill failed to become law, he again voted to legalize same-sex marriage in New York in 2011.
 On July 24, 2011, New York's Marriage Equality Act came into effect.